 2. Sexual Offender database check for each adult.
 Go to the website, click on name, click agree, search using first name, last name and date of birth, then print.

 2. Copy of Classroom Facilitated Youth Protection Training certificate (within last two years of camp) or the new online training take after 3/13/18 for each adult.

 3. One adult per registered group must provide a copy of Hazardous Weather training certificate (taken online at www.my.scouting.org within last two years).

 - What are the check-in procedures?

 - Campers should arrive between 2:00-2:45 pm.
 Campers will be given their campsite assignment to set up camp.
 A campsite host will greet campers in the campsite and help with check-in procedures.
-When you arrive, please inspect your campsite and any rental equipment (cots or tents), to make sure there are no safety issues or prior damages.
-If your cots or tents have any problems, please report it immediately to your campsite host.
-All campsites have a pavilion with multiple picnic tables, and a fire water bucket.
+All campsites have a pavilion with multiple picnic tables and a fire water bucket.